 What is Chase Sapphire Banking?

 Sapphire Banking is Chase’s second-highest banking product with Chase Private Client being in the top spot.
-This product is open to the general public and doesn’t require an invitation.
+Additionally, this product is open to the general public and doesn’t require an invitation.

 Key benefits include: